Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 The widespread dissatisfaction over the re-election of president Mwai Kibaki in December 2007 against contender Raila Odinga that would eventually erupt into extreme violence was expressed often in “tribal” language and targeting.
 At least 1,100 people were killed and thousands forced to flee their homes.
 The International Commission of Inquiry on Post-Election Violence report attributes much of the violence to “voters’ perception that it was essential that the ethnic group from which they come to win the Presidency in order to ensure access to state resources,” according to a Privacy International blog post.

-This election has made history as the one most impacted by the spread of fake news, according to a recent poll by research firm GeoPoll.
-In a study carried out in May 2017, 90% of Kenyans said they had encountered deliberately false information regarding the vote.
+This election has made history as the one most impacted by the spread of fake news, according to the recent GeoPoll study.
+In a survey carried out in May 2017, 90% of Kenyans said they had encountered deliberately false information regarding the vote.

-In recent months, reports Global Voices’ Njeri Wangari, “Twitter has been a hotbed of propaganda and hashtags both organic and sponsored by the two political parties, Jubilee (under which the incumbent is vying for a second term) and NASA (Raila Odinga’s party, which stands for National Super Alliance).”
-Mostly spread around the two main hashtags, #ElectionsKE & #ElectionsKE2017, “the two [parties] have used bots, paid influencers, and in Jubilee’s case, big data firm Cambridge Analytica to sway the youth vote.”
+In recent months, reports Global Voices’ Njeri Wangari, “Twitter has been a hotbed of propaganda and hashtags both organic and sponsored by the two political parties…” Mostly spread around the two main hashtags, #ElectionsKE & #ElectionsKE2017, “the two [parties] have used bots, paid influencers, and in Jubilee’s case, big data firm Cambridge Analytica to sway the youth vote.”
+(One widely shared ad attacking Odinga has been viewed nearly 480,000 times on Facebook; officially unaffiliated with the Kenyatta campaign, its origins are mysterious.)

 A spokesperson for Cambridge Analytica told the BBC that the company is not involved in any negative advertising in Kenya, and that the company “has never advocated the exploitation of ethnic divisions in any country.”
 Aristotle says it is committed to promoting peaceful democracy, and that much of its work involved figuring out ways to fight fake news.
 “It’s a constant battle,” she says.